 Quality assurance resources attain the advantages of API automation by incorporating API testing tools to implement test cases.
 The three main types of API testing are: under load testing, security testing and functionality testing.

-By executing API testing, a company enhances desired functionality, integration requirements, security, performance and client’s satisfaction depending on the timeframe of the project.
+By executing an API software testing tool, a company enhances desired functionality, integration requirements, security, performance, and client satisfaction depending on the timeframe of the project.
 Therefore, here is a list of 8 benefits that API testing offers your company.

 1. Fundamental Functionality Will Be Assessed

 Testing apps code-level functionality proposes an early assessment of its complete build robustness, prior to conducting GUI tests.
 This will help you to pinpoint little errors that might convert into big business issues, during GUI testing process.